Farzad-Jalali/reading-list/.github/ISSUE_TEMPLATE.md

 Before you submit, maybe search open/closed my list to see if I've already got this in the list!

-Maybe you could write below should tell me why I should read a book!
+Maybe you could write something below this sentence, telling me why I should read a book!
 It might make me read it faster 💨🏎️-->